quilldevtools/docs/docs/3-Integrations/2-Integrating Slack.md

 slug: /integrating-slack
 ---

-Quill allows seamless integration with tools your team already uses:
+Quill allows seamless integration with tools your team already uses

-- **Slack:**

-  - In the _Settings_ tab, navigate to **Slack Integration**.
+To integrate Slack:

+1. Go to the _Settings_ tab
+2. Locate the "Slack Integration" section.
-  - Follow the OAuth flow to connect your Slack workspace.
+3. Click "Link Slack" and Follow the OAuth flow to connect your Slack workspace.
-  - You’ll be able to receive notifications for PR updates directly in Slack.
+4. You’ll be able to receive notifications for PR updates directly in Slack.

-- **JIRA:** (Coming Soon)
-  - Quill will soon allow you to create and track issues in JIRA without leaving the platform.